Updated on November 28, 2022.

 What sets your business apart?
 What do you have that your competition doesn’t?
 This is your unique selling point (USP).

-A sales pipeline where prospects are evaluated by how likely they are to close the deal based on where they are in the sales funnel.
+A weighted sales pipeline is a type of sales pipeline where prospects are evaluated by how likely they are to close the deal based on where they are in the sales funnel.

 Every sales rep would love to reel in a whale.
 In sales lingo, a whale refers to a prospect with a huge potential for the company.
 But alas, whales are rare and hard to grab.